bradrn/brassica/docs/Writing-Sound-Changes.md

   The output for that word will be a list of results, one for each element of `Category` in order.
   This is useful for diagnosing problems with categories which have unexpected elements,
     or with elements in an unexpected order.
+- Similarly, you can write `Category / ANYTHING` to see where elements of `Category` occur in input words.
+  `ANYTHING` can be any otherwise unused grapheme.

 (Of course, you can substitute any convenient grapheme for ⟨.⟩ above.)